isaqueks/liteORM/README.md

 ![CI](https://github.com/isaqueks/liteORM/actions/workflows/integrate.yml/badge.svg)

 # LiteORM
-LiteORM is a simple, but powerful Object-Relational-Mapper for NodeJS.
+LiteORM is a simple, but powerful and fast Object-Relational-Mapper for NodeJS.

 ## LiteORM features:
  - Fast, simple and eazy to use/setup